1. Accommodation Fee Setting

 4. Withdrawal from Course or interruption of study

 All students who are registration terminated, withdraw from, or interrupt their study at SGUL will be liable to pay their accommodation fees, on a daily pro-rata basis, from the start date of their licence to their leaving date plus any notice required by the terms of the licence.
-Adjustments for deposit entitlement in accordance with the section entitled “Deposit Payment” and accommodation fees already paid by the student will be accounted for.

 5. Special Payment Arrangements